Stars—they’re just like us!

-They fell in love because both they and their soul mates have been abducted by aliens
+They love their soul mates because they, too, have been abducted by aliens

 How did The Nanny star Fran Drescher know that beau Peter Marc Jacobson was “The One?”
 Well, obviously, they both had scars from when they were abducted by aliens and implanted with electronic tracking chips.
 “I think that somehow we were programmed to meet,” she claimed in an interview.
 “It’s the exact same scar on the exact same spot.”

 How much would you guess Rihanna spends every year on making sure her hair is super pretty?
 If you guessed “more than four years at Harvard,” you would be totally right!
 The exact annual price tag is $1,168,000, according to sources close to the pop star.